 The state prosecutors appealed, and the Pennsylvania Supreme Court overturned existing law regarding searches and seizures.
 The Court in Gary found that there was no reason for the state to provide greater protection than the U.S. Constitution as to warrantless searches of vehicles.
 The Court looked at the majority of states that adopted the federal court’s sole requirement of probable cause without requiring exigent circumstances.
 Therefore, the Court in Gary held that warrantless searches of automobiles are permissible if the police have probable cause.
 The mobility of a motor vehicle suffices without having to look for emergency or exigent facts to support a search.
 Police in Pennsylvania no longer have to show that exigent circumstances, such as the danger of harm to others or preservation of evidence, exist to justify such warrantless searches.

 Additionally, the Court found the need for a single, uniform standard for warrantless vehicle searches that are applicable in both federal and state court to be persuasive.
 According to the Court, the differing standard can cause conflict, confusion, and inconsistency.

-If you have been charged with a crime in Central Pennsylvania, you should contact Coover & Scheidemann by calling our office at (717) 885-5830 for a free initial consultation.
+If you have been charged with a crime in Central Pennsylvania, you should contact Coover & Scheidemann by calling our office at (717) 885-5830 for a low-cost initial consultation.
 We have years of combined experience in criminal cases and can help you strategize on how to defend best against the charges.
 You can also contact Coover & Scheidemann by submitting our online message form.